pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 ```
 ### Step 3: Add requires-python to your [project] table

-Finally, add the `requires-python` field to your `pyproject.toml` `[project]` table.
-The `requires-python` field, helps pip understand the lowest version of Python that you package supports when it's installed.
+Add the `requires-python` field to your `pyproject.toml` `[project]` table.
+The `requires-python` field, helps pip understand which versions of Python that you package supports when it's installed.
 It is thus a single value.
+`requires-python` supports the dependency specification syntax discussed in the next section - typically this will be
+a lower bound specifying the oldest version of python that can run your package, but you may also need to specify an upper bound in some more advanced cases.

 {emphasize-lines="13"}
 ```toml